 Courtney Smith, CPA, CFE, CIA, MBA – City Auditor

-Courtney Smith directs the Internal Audit function for the Office of the City Controller which includes developing and implementing risk based Annual Audit Plans as approved by the City Controller, managing and developing professional staff, and facilitating communication and activities in matters involving potential fraud, waste, and abuse.
-Financial, performance, and compliance audits as well as special projects on various City of Houston departments, locations, functions and accounts, are directed in accordance with professional standards and authoritative guidance from the Institute of Internal Auditors and the Government Accountability Office.
+Courtney Smith directs the Internal Audit function for the Office of the City Controller.
+She develops and implements risk based Annual Audit Plans as approved by the City Controller, to conduct audits and special projects for City of Houston departments, locations, functions, and accounts.
+Audit Division activities are performed in accordance with professional standards and authoritative guidance from the Institute of Internal Auditors and the Government Accountability Office.

-Courtney earned her BBA in Accounting and MBA from the University of Houston and has over 35 years of audit and accounting experience in a variety of private sector industries, public accounting and government.
-Her experience includes attestation, internal and forensic audits, OMB A-133 Single Audit, governance, internal controls, risk assessment, and financial accounting roles.
+Courtney earned her BBA in Accounting and MBA from the University of Houston (UH) and has served in a variety of audit and accounting roles in the private sector, public accounting, and government.
+Her professional experience includes internal and forensic audit, Single Audit, attestation, and engagements involving governance, internal controls, risk assessment, and financial accounting.

-A life member of the UH Alumni Organization, National Black MBA Association, and Delta Sigma Theta Sorority, Inc., she is also a member of the American Institute of Certified Public Accountants (AICPA), the Institute of Internal Auditors (IIA), the Association of Certified Fraud Examiners (CFE), Texas Society of Certified Public Accountants (TSCPA), and the National Association of Black Accountants (NABA).
-She serves as a member of the TSCPA Single Audits & Governmental Accounting Committee and is an alumnus of Leadership Houston (XXV).
+Courtney serves as a member of the Association of Local Government Auditors (ALGA) Board and has been an active member and Chair of ALGA’s Membership Committee.
+She has also served ALGA as a mentor.
+Courtney is a life member of the UH Alumni Organization, National Black MBA Association, and Delta Sigma Theta Sorority, Inc. Courtney also holds memberships in the American Institute of Certified Public Accountants (AICPA), the Institute of Internal Auditors (IIA), the Association of Certified Fraud Examiners (ACFE), and the Texas Society of Certified Public Accountants (TSCPA).
+She is an alumnus of Leadership Houston (XXV).

 Courtney attends Trinity United Methodist Church.
 She is an avid sports fan, and enjoys travel, reading, and spending time with family and friends.